deep-entertainment/safehouse/design/dialogs/brianna2.md

 > *BRIANNA*
 >
-> (dark) It is always about him.
+> (dark) It's always about him.
 >
-> Jacob was a lowlife, a little gangbanger.
+> Jacob was a lowlife, a cheap gangbanger.
 A street kid who took the wrong turn.
 >
 > There was this drug dealer in his gang... (thinks) Derek.
 Yes, Derek Cole was his name.
 And well, he was in an area that belongs to La Famiglia.